sohan9819/fauxica/README.md

 # fauxica
- An e-commerce website built using react
+ An e-commerce webapp built using react